| September 28, 1996 Knight Ridder/Tribune News Service

 this year, several cabinet ministers assumed that Israel

+could open the tunnel.
 Olmert, the Jerusalem mayor, said this week that the Waqf,

 which administers Muslim holy places, at that time said